Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2021-02-Property-Conversions.md

 A **primitive type can be replaced by an alias** when additional validation constraints (e.g., limiting bounds or a regular expression) are added to address problems.

-These transformations (and others) can occur in combination with each other (e.g., **a primitive type replaced by an optional enumeration**) and with other constructs, such as maps and arrays.
+These transformations (and others) can occur in combination with each other (e.g., **a primitive type replaced by an optional enumeration**) and with other constructs, such as maps, arrays, resources, and complex object types.

 Other constraints apply, such as the need to **clone optional values during copying** lest the two objects become coupled with changes to one being visible on the other.